-- It can solve the problem of mixing concrete in the narrow roads.
+- It can solve the problem of mixing concrete in narrow roads.
 The plant can be located in the remote industrial areas and the concrete ready to be placed is delivered to the site of place.

 - The space consumed by the materials stored on the site is liberated.

-- Hiring or procurement of the machinery for concrete preparation is not required in the case of RMC.
+- Hiring or procurement of machinery for concrete preparation is not required in the case of RMC.

 - The noise and dust pollution at the site of work is reduced, as concrete mixers are mostly noisy.

 - The labor engaged in the production of the concrete is also eliminated.

 - Basic materials are not much wasted in the plant as compared to the site.

 - Modern construction techniques can be easily implemented while using RMC.

 - For mass concreting and construction work at narrow sites, RMC is quite useful.